Murray helps Nuggets hold off Jazz, Mitchell 135-125 in OT

 SHOWING SUPPORT

-For his pregame Zoom chat with the media, Nuggets coach Michael Malone wore a black ''Justice for Elijah McClain'' shirt.
-There's an investigation into the Aurora (Colorado) Police Department, whose officers used a chokehold on McClain before the 23-year-old Black man died last year.
+For his pregame Zoom chat with the media, Malone wore a black “Justice for Elijah McClain” shirt.
+There’s an investigation into the Aurora (Colorado) Police Department, whose officers used a chokehold on McClain before the 23-year-old Black man died last year.